 Compare this to a project you do on your own, privately, or one motivated by some specific business requirement.
 It’s done when it solves the problem at hand.
 You know it works once you’ve used it for a while.
 The scope of personal projects only changes when you’re interested in new things or need new functionality, not when a project becomes popular.

-Early last year, I let go of 40 projects.
+Early in 2016, I let go of 40 projects.
 Over the course of the year, I did something similar for Mapbox, moving abandoned projects off of the organization.
 While creating things is fun, the expectation of maintenance increases monotonically unless you explicitly deprecate projects, making days incrementally less enjoyable and leaving you a little bit less time for maintenance.

 The thing is, while the ideals of open source are so admirable, the reality is that the people trying to live by those ideals are getting burned out.
 Few cite writing software as the cause - more often it’s the daily grind of comments calling projects ‘useless’.